 If you choose smart vents, you don’t need to replace all your vents with smart vents.
 If you have only one or two rooms with trouble spots, a smart vent can provide more control at a lower cost.

 What Should I Be Aware of Before Getting Smart Vents?

 When installed right, smart vents might help you save money.
 They can also give several other useful things.
 Here are a few you should know when considering adding them to your home.

 Smart Vents Can Help You Save on Heating and Cooling Costs in Auburn and Opelika, AL

 Many times, smart vent technology is easier on your wallet than manual equipment like dampers or zoning.
 Smart vents can be noninvasively installed outside the ductwork, providing you more control and less mess.
 And if you control your temperatures well, you might also save on overall utility expenses.

 You could have been told that smart vent technology could be bad for your HVAC system.
 Contrary to belief, changing or shutting a few vents won’t hurt your furnace or air conditioner.
 When picking out a smart vent, we recommend going with a manufacturer with a solid record of safety and customer satisfaction.

 Farnell Mechanical, Inc. Can Help You Select Smart Vents

 There are lots of brands on the market right now, so choosing the best smart vent can appear daunting when you start.
 Especially considering some brands work better with certain smart thermostats.

-Farnell Mechanical, Inc. will help you sort through the possibilities, so you can select the perfect style for your Opelika home.
+Farnell Mechanical, Inc. will help you sort through the possibilities, so you can select the perfect style for your Auburn and Opelika home.
 If you’re wondering how smart vent technology could benefit you, contact us at 334-524-2458.
 Our heating and cooling pros will offer you with the information and help you need, every step of the way.